ualiruhi/ualiruhi.github.io/content/posts/firstblog.md

 # **First Post**

 ## *First post of my first website, yea i know its weird but why not?
-Today im gonna make a documentation about how i host here and make this website for totally free.*
+Today im gonna make a documentation about how i host this website and make it for totally free.*

 ### **LETS START!**